tfsaggregator/aggregator-docs/content/docs/v3/_index.md

 - use of new Azure DevOps REST API
 - simple deployment via CLI tool
-- Rule object model similar to Aggregator v2
+- Rule object model similar to TFS Aggregator v2

+## Requirements

+- an Azure DevOps Services Project
+- a Personal Access Token with sufficient permissions on the Project
+- an Azure Subscription
+- a Service Principal with, at least, Contributor permission on a Resource Group of the Subscription
+- basic knowledge of C# language, Azure Boards and Azure

 ## How it works

-As the name implies, this is a command line tool: you download the latest CLI.zip from GitHub [releases](https://github.com/tfsaggregator/aggregator-cli/releases) and unzip on your client machine.
+As the name implies, this is a command line tool: you download the latest aggregator-cli*.zip appropriate for your platform from GitHub [releases](https://github.com/tfsaggregator/aggregator-cli/releases) and unzip it on your client machine.
 Read more below in the [Usage](#usage) section.

 Through the CLI you create one or more Azure Functions in your Subscription.
-The Functions use the Aggregator **Runtime** to run your **Rules**.
+The Functions use a library named Aggregator **Runtime** to run your **Rules**.
-A Rule is code that reacts to one or more Azure DevOps event.
+A Rule is code that reacts to one or more Azure DevOps event; currently, the only language for writing rules is C#.

-The Rule language is only C#, currently.
-When you create an Instance, a Rule or update them, CLI checks GitHub Releases to ensure that Aggregator Runtime is up-to-date.
-You can specify a different Runtime version or point to a specific Runtime package, e.g. on a network share.
+The CLI automatically checks GitHub Releases to ensure that you use the more recent version of Aggregator Runtime available.
+To avoid automatic upgrades, specify the Runtime version or point to a specific Runtime package file, using an `http:` or `file:` URL.

-An Aggregator **Mapping** is an Azure DevOps Service Hook triggered by a specific event.
+After you setup the Rules in Azure, you must add at least one **Mapping**.
+A mapping is an Azure DevOps Service Hook that send a message to the Azure Function when a specific event occurs.
 Currently we support only Work Item events.
-When triggered the Azure DevOps Service Hook invokes a single Aggregator Rule i.e. the Azure Function hosting the Rule code.
+When triggered, the Azure DevOps Service Hook invokes a single Aggregator Rule i.e. the Azure Function hosting the Rule code.
 Azure DevOps saves the Azure Function Key in the Service Hook configuration.

-You can deploy the same Rule in different Instances, map the same Azure DevOps event to many Rules or map multiple events to the same Rule: it is up to you choosing the best way to organize.
+You can deploy the same Rule in different Instances, map the same Azure DevOps event to many Rules or map multiple events to the same Rule: you choose the best way to organize your code.